 - What would have been the ideal harvest and trade for each planet to get the maximum amount of both resources?

 - Earth harvests only gold, and Plutopia harvests only diamonds.
-Earth trades Plutopia one gold nugget for two diamonds.
+Plutopia trades diamonds to Earth for gold nuggets.

 Ask the class: